Decluttering + Organization as a Mom with ADHD

 Declutter One Thing a Week

-There are so many declutter strategies out there and seeing the before and afters is really inspiring but for me slow and steady has been the most effective strategy.
-I try and declutter one thing a week and think about that on Saturdays.
-If I get the motivation and energy to tackle something during the week than that's great but I try and tackle one thing each weekend and give myself flexibility on what and how much.
+There are so many decluttering strategies out there and seeing the before and after pictures is really inspiring but for me slow and steady has been the most effective strategy.
+I try to declutter one thing a week and think about that on Saturdays.
+If I get the motivation and energy to tackle something during the week, that's great, but I try to tackle one thing each weekend and give myself flexibility on what and how much.
 The one thing could be a drawer or an entire closet.

 Keeping the expectations flexible and low has made it a lot easier to maintain and stay consistent.
 And that has also set the expectation that organization is an ongoing thing that I don't plan to tackle or conquer anytime soon.
 In fact, I'm not trying to conquer it.
 I'm just trying to make it a consistent part of my life and to make my home more peaceful, functional and organized a little at a time.

 Another key piece of this is giving myself the flexibility on what I tackle.
 Having a regimented plan for what I need to do and in what order feels very stressful to me which means I'm likely to want to rebel and throw it all out the window.
-I need flexibility and autonomy to choose what gets my time and attention and over time it's worked out that my whole home has made huge progress.
+I need flexibility and autonomy to choose what gets my time and attention, and over time, this approach has led to significant progress throughout my entire home.

 Celebrate Each Step